timocafe/lava/README.md

 ## Technique - HPC

 Intel oneAPI provides amazing tools for performance.
 Here, the main components are oneAPI/TBB for the pipeline and parallel container, oneAPI/DNN for deep learning, and a decent execution of ONNX.
 Note that ONNX is really generic, so regardless of your machine, you should select the best backend.

+## Disclamer

+There is no garantee at all, it is a perfect random generator !
+No idea of the SHA256 algo for the randomess.